alttch/eva3/doc/lm/macros.rst

 -----------

-If defined, macro named **system/shutdown** is launched automatically at the controller startup.
+If defined, macro named **system/shutdown** is launched automatically at the controller shutdown.
 This macro can, for example, gracefully stop cycles and set/reset required :ref:`logic variables<lvar>`.
 The macro should end its work in default controller timeout.